Library Databases

 Full Listing By Title or Full Listing By Subject

-There are two different ways to identify databases, use 'by title' if you already know the name.
-Otherwise, you can use the list 'by subject' to find starting places for doing market research, finding articles or researching companies.
-To learn more about how you can access library resources if you are a community user or temporary visitor check out the UBC Library Community Users & Visitors Guide.
+There are two different ways to identify databases: Use "by title" if you already know the name; otherwise you can search the list "by subject" to find starting places for undertaking market research, finding articles or researching companies.
+To learn more about how you can access library resources if you are a community user or temporary visitor, check out the UBC Library Community Users & Visitors Guide.
 Community users and temporary visitors may have additional access restrictions to specific databases because of license agreements.

 Provincial Library Database Partners